CMA usually develops before a baby's first birthday

-CMA is commonly confused with lactose intolerance but they are very different: lactose intolerance does not involve the body's immune system.
-The two share some signs and symptoms, such as stomach and gut problems (like wind and diarrhoea).
+CMPA is commonly confused with lactose intolerance but they are very different: lactose intolerance does not involve the body's immune system.
+The two share some similar signs and symptoms, such as stomach and gut problems (like wind and diarrhoea).

-It is important to know the difference between lactose intolerance and CMA, as the two have different causes and also treatments; in addition, CMA usually develops early in life, whereas lactose intolerance is extremely rare before the age of 5 years.
+It is important to know the difference between lactose intolerance and CMPA, as the two have different causes and also treatments; in addition, CMPA usually develops early in life, whereas lactose intolerance is extremely rare before the age of 5 years.

 Lactose intolerance does not involve the immune system.
 Instead, it is the inability to digest the lactose sugar found in cows’ milk, and it is very rare in children younger than 5 years of age.
 Lactose is one of the most important carbohydrates (sugars) in breast milk and provides many benefits to babies, such as helping to promote a healthy gut and calcium absorption.